-Location: Taiwan Approach: TWiST aims to encourage and motivate women Networking/exchanges to participate in STEM fields; promote women's Geographic focus: National Community building the connection among women in STEM through • Ec Nonprofit Founding date: 2011 Membership #: 150 Member focus: Women scientists and technologists Education support for women in STEM fields.
-Main activities include general assembly and annual meetings; regional gatherings; symposia for women scientists; TWIST Grants for young female scientists; Mentor- Mentee Program for members as well as friends of members; and publishes e-newsletters for female scientists and technologist in Taiwan.
-TWIST is an Funding source: Industry focus:
+TWiST aims to encourage and motivate women to participate in STEM fields; promote women's professional status in STEM fields; strengthen the connection among women in STEM through networking; and build international networks for women in STEM fields.
+Main activities include general assembly and annual meetings; regional gatherings; symposia for women scientists; TWiST Grants for young female scientists; Mentor-Mentee Program for members as well as friends of members; and publishes e-newsletters for female scientists and technologist in Taiwan.
+TWiST is an organizational member of the International Network of Womenin Engineering and Sciences.